-In this article, I will attempt to describe the abusive patterns that many times go unnoticed by the victim due to desensitization.
-Desensitization occurs when one experiences the loss of an emotional response to a negative, aversive or positive stimulus after repeated exposure to it).
-My purpose in writing this article is to awaken those that have been abused for years and possibly for decades and have not realized it.
-These more subtle forms of abuse leave a wreckage of scars and trauma that will take years to heal from and overcome—the less abuse you experience, the quicker the healing.
+There are abusive patterns that many times go unnoticed by the victim due to desensitization.
+Desensitization occurs when one experiences the loss of an emotional response to a negative or positive stimulus directed at them after repeated exposure to it.
+My goal in writing this article is to awaken those who have been abused for years and possibly decades and are not aware of it.
+These subtle forms of abuse leave a wreckage of scars, both emotional and physical, and trauma that takes years to heal from and overcome—the less abuse you experience, the quicker the healing.

-There are thirty-one reflections — one reflection for every day of the month to commemorate Domestic Violence Awareness Month which takes place every October in our nation.
-The reflections are not gendered specific, although women suffer the most abuse at 85% of reported abuse cases coming from women versus 15% of males having been abused.
+There are thirty-one reflections — one reflection for every day of the month to commemorate Domestic Violence Awareness Month, which takes place every October in our nation.
+These reflections are not gendered specific, although women suffer the most abuse, with 85% of reported abuse cases coming from women versus 15% from males.

 An abuser will eviscerate (deprive of its essential content) your heart and mind in every way possible for you to lose your identity and personhood.

 Abusers deny the truth and then accuse the victim of making things up.
-The #1 statement made by abusers to their victim is that they are crazy and are mentally ill.
+The #1 statement made by abusers to their victims is that they are crazy and are mentally ill.

 Abusers are unable to say that they are sorry or take responsibility for any of the conflicts that they have created.
 Instead, they blame the victim for everything.

 Abusers disengage, stonewall, and give the victim the silent treatment.
-This form of rejection is meant to shame the victim and increase their feelings of unworthiness.
+This form of rejection shames the victim and increases their feelings of unworthiness.

-Abusers do not want their victim to have any form of support system.
+Abusers do not want their victims to have any form of support system.
 They systematically love to alienate, separate, and keep the victim away from the people that they love and that love them.
-Abusers many times physically move the victim out of state away from their family and friends.
-These necessary relationships are then prevented since the abuser wants to be the only influencer in the victim’s life.
+Abusers purposefully physically move the victim far away from their family and friends.
+These necessary relationships are denied and prevented since the abuser wants to be the only influencer in the victim’s life.

 Abusers willfully intimidate the victim by using different tactics within a systematic pattern to gain ultimate power and control over their partner.
 According to many psychologists, mental and psychological abuse produce more detrimental and lasting effects on the victim than physical abuse.